Airy limit for $\beta$-additions through Dunkl operators: Generalized ballot problem

 \end{prop}

-\begin{remark} When $w_{-1}=w_1=1$ and all other $w_i = 0$ this is equivalent to Bertrand's ballot problem \cite{Ber}.
+\begin{remark} When $w_{-1}=w_1=1$ and all other $w_i$ are 0, this is equivalent to Bertrand's ballot problem \cite{Ber}.
 Many other variations of the problem have been solved.
-The variation presented here in Proposition \ref{prop:Ballot} is essentially done in \cite[Section 6]{GS} using a generalized version of the `reflection principle'.
+The variation presented here in Proposition \ref{prop:Ballot} is essentially done in \cite[Section 6]{GS} using a generalized version of the ``reflection principle".
 For completeness, we present a proof below. \end{remark}

-\begin{proof} The `bad' walks can either end with a down-, flat-, or up-step, where the up-step can be of height $k=1,2,\ldots$.
-We have
+\begin{proof} The last step of a ``bad'' walk can either be a down-, flat-, or up-step, where the up-step can be of height $k=1,2,\ldots$.
+Grouping these walks based on their last step, we may write their partition function as

-where $Z_{(y_0,0,L)}^{bad,-}(\{w\})$ is the partition function for walks that end with a down-step and are bad, $Z_{(y_0,0,L)}^{0}(\{w\})$ is the partition function for walks that end with a flat-step with no other constraints, and $Z_{(y_0,0,L)}^{+,k}(\{w\})$ is the partition function for walks that end with an up-step of height $k$ with no other constraints.
+where $Z_{(y_0,0,L)}^{bad,-}(\{w\})$ is the partition function for ``bad'' walks that end with a down-step, $Z_{(y_0,0,L)}^{0}(\{w\})$ is the partition function for walks that end with a flat step, and $Z_{(y_0,0,L)}^{+,k}(\{w\})$ is the partition function for walks that end with an up-step of height $k$.
+Note that walks whose last step is a flat step or an up-step are necessarily ``bad''.